JuliaWood1/DH150-UX-Design/assignment08/README.md

 Before I dove into designing my sustainable shopping experience, I wanted to understand how the average person might first find sustainability information regarding the clothes they are shopping for.
 So I conducted a contextual inquiry interview with my  roommate, Katie Heckart.
 In this conversation I had her show me how she would research a company’s sustainability practices, find how an individual product is made, and how she would filter through this information to find what is most important to her.
 From this, I learned what makes people trust brands’ sustainability information, and that buying used and local is the best way to practice sustainable shopping.

-**Important** This contextual inquiry changed the focus of my project from a general shopping app to a sustainable one, and you can read more  about it [here](https://github.com/JuliaWood1/DH150-UX-Design/blob/master/assignment04/README.md).
+**Important Note** This contextual inquiry changed the focus of my project from a general shopping app to a sustainable one, and you can read more  about it [here](https://github.com/JuliaWood1/DH150-UX-Design/blob/master/assignment04/README.md).